 Sure, sour cream has spread its creamy wings far and wide, but if you have been residing in India, you may have only tasted the flavour so far — I’m sure you’ve eaten sour cream and onion flavoured potato crisps (most brands have them).
 So, while you may not eat it as regularly as curds or yogurt (a staple in most Indian kitchens), it is definitely handy when your cake or cookie calls for sour cream — and its creamy, silky texture and tang make it a great dressing, dip, or a topping.

-Logically you must get sour cream when you let cream ferment.
-But the price?
-Definitely not logical (in India at least).
 I need a piddly amount of sour cream once in a way when I bake, and I can’t keep stocking up on the ridiculously priced sour creams here as they go bad before I can use them next.
-Plus, manufacturers use stabilisers, emulsifiers, and what not to make the sour cream extra thick, sour and last long.
-They even thicken milk artificially and add sour cream flavour — yes only the flavour.
-So, yes, homemade sour cream it is!
+Plus, manufacturers use stabilisers, emulsifiers, and what not to make the sour cream extra thick, sour, and last long.
+They even thicken milk artificially and add sour cream flavour — yes, only the flavour.
+So, homemade sour cream it is!
 Make it at home, and you’ll keep making it over and over!
-It makes for a great dip or dressing

 All you will need is patience (it takes more than 12 hours to set, and it depends on the weather around you), a glass jar or ceramic mug, cream and a starter.
 20% fat or half and half cream is fine; heavy cream gives you a much creamier and less sour version called crème fraîche.
 You can use heavy cream or whipping cream if that is what you have on hand — just add two tablespoons of whole milk to it.
 To get perfectly set sour cream every time, you will first have to heat the cream until it just starts to boil — turn off the heat as soon as you see the surface of the cream beginning to bubble — and allow it to cool before you introduce a starter.
 You will have to test it the way you would test milk you boiled for a baby — by dropping a few drops of cream on your wrist — it should feel neither warm nor cold, a little less than lukewarm.
 And when you leave it alone to set, ensure it is kept in a draught free space.
 Since the sour cream needs to breathe, cover the jar with some paper napkin and place a rubber band over it to secure it in place.
 I usually keep my jar in the oven.
 Don’t worry about it going bad at this time — the acid in the starter will protect against the bacteria.